- BRRRR

 This strategy typically requires two different mortgages at two different times.

 First is your purchase loan.
-You can use a credit union at 75% loan to value, but a better option is usually a bridge loan.
+You can use a credit union at 75% loan to value, but a better option is usually a bridge loan for apartment building acquisitions.

 Bridge loans come with interest-only payments.
 This keeps your costs down while you’re doing renovations and getting rents stabilized.
 You’re not paying down principal when you need that cash for improvements.

 Once the building is stabilized with rents at market rates, you get your second mortgage – the takeout financing.
 This is your long-term loan, usually a five-year term.
-This can be conventional financing or insured programs that go above 75% loan to value (which can go above 75% loan to value).
+This can be conventional financing or CMHC insured programs that go above 75% loan to value.
+Reviewing multifamily mortgage rates helps you compare options at refinance time.

 Use our free CMHC MLI max loan calculator to estimate how much you can pull out when you refinance with CMHC insurance.